Use the

 Tourism Shizuoka Japan

-To gain an insight into what it was like to travel on foot between Tokyo and Kyoto during feudal times a guided walking and bus tour along the Hakone Hachiri is recommended.
+To gain insight into what it was like to travel on foot between Tokyo and Kyoto during feudal times (between the late twelfth and mid-nineteenth centuries), a guided walking and bus tour along the Hakone Hachiri is recommended.
 The day tour, which starts in Odawara on the coast of Kanagawa, takes in some of the sights of the resort area of Hakone and finishes up in Mishima in Shizuoka.
 Mishima featured as a setting in James Clavell’s epic novel Shogun.

-The tour starts with transportation by local train, then bus to Amazake Chaya, one of the few remaining of the many traditional teahouse that once lined the Tōkaidō.
-Here you can enjoy a cup of the warm non-alcoholic sweet rice drink amazake before starting the hike along the stone-paved Tōkaidō to the shores of Lake Ashino where there is 1km long avenue lined by towering 400-year-old Japanese cedars.
-Following lunch and another bus ride there is a hike along a 5km section of the Tōkaidō through the forest to ruins of Yamanaka Castle.
-Weather permitting there may be good views of Mt.
+The tour starts with transportation by local train, then bus to Amazake Chaya, one of the few remaining of the many traditional teahouses that once lined the Tokaido.
+Here, you can enjoy a cup of the warm non-alcoholic sweet rice drink amazake before starting the hike along the stone-paved Tokaido to the shores of Lake Ashino, where there is a 1-km-long avenue lined by towering 400-year-old Japanese cedars.
+Following lunch and another bus ride, there is a hike along a 5-km section of the Tokaido through the forest to the ruins of Yamanaka Castle.
+Weather permitting, there may be good views of Mt.
 Fuji along the way.
-Before finishing the tour at Mishima Station there is the chance to explore the Genbegawa World Heritage Water Area, a beautiful stream originally fed by springwater from Mt.
+Before finishing the tour at Mishima Station, sightseers have the chance to explore the Genbegawa World Heritage Water Area, a beautiful stream originally fed by springwater from Mt.
 Fuji.

-30 minutes by shinkansen from Tokyo Station to Odawara Station.
-Shinkansen fare is not included in tour price, but can be covered by a valid JR Rail Pass.
+Take the Shinkansen bullet train from Tokyo Station to Odawara Station (30 minutes).
+(Shinkansen bullet train fare is not included in the tour price, but can be covered by a valid JR Rail Pass.)

 Please Choose Your Language